Episode 88

 After about the first year,

-The property, especially the cabin, there was just something, something strange about it.
+The property, especially the cabin, there's just something, something strange about it.

 I'm really not a superstitious dude at all, like not even a little bit, but something just felt kind of strange being out there in the woods like that, especially on that property.

-You know, that means that the animal population's not being disturbed by people all the time, but the front door of the cabin would be just wide open.
+there were months stretches where we didn't go out to the property which is a good thing for hunting you know that means that the the animal population's not being disturbed by people all the time but the front door of the cabin would be just wide open

-It's not like we forget to lock the door.
+and it's a locked door it's not like we forget to lock the door

-There's a gate to the property that's padlocked with a combo on it, and that would be locked, but you get up there and the dang cabin door would be open.
+there's a gate to the property that's padlocked with a combo on it and that would be locked but you get up there and the dang cabin door would be open you know undisturbed inside too.

 So it's not like a vagrant or something had accidentally wandered a mile and a half down a dirt road in the middle of nowhere and tried to find like refuge in the cabin or something.